geomstats/challenge-iclr-2021/README.md

 Each submission takes the form of a Jupyter Notebook leveraging the packages [Geomstats](https://github.com/geomstats/geomstats) and [Giotto-tda](https://github.com/giotto-ai/giotto-tda).
 The participants submit their Jupyter Notebook via [Pull Requests](https://github.com/geomstats/challenge-iclr-2021/pulls) (PR) to this GitHub repository, see [Guidelines](#guidelines) below.

+**Note:** _We invite participants to review this README regularly, as details are added to the guidelines when questions are submitted to the organizers._

 ## Deadline

 The final Pull Request submission date and hour will have to take place before: